 There you have it, 7 MCAT study tips and tricks that will help you ace the MCAT!
 Remember, the MCAT is not the easiest exam there is, but with the right mindset and tons of practice, you can definitely ace it!
 You got this!

-Aaron Simmons is the founder of Test Prep Genie.
+Special thanks to our guest author Aaron Simmons who is the founder of Test Prep Genie.
 He believes in studying smart rather than studying hard to be successful.
 On his blog at testprepgenie.com, Aaron shares tips and tricks on how to develop smarter study habits.
 Learn how to test prep the right way.
 Ace any exam and become one step closer to your educational or professional goals.